walmartlabs/lumbar/docs/pages/plugins.md

 This object should have the following attributes:
 * **src**: file path relative to the lumbar.json file
 * **dest**: only applicable for static resources - the destination path relative to the platform
-* **sourceFile**: file path that, if in watch mode, should be watched to trigger a rebuild
+* **sourceFile**: file path that, if in watch mode, should be watched to trigger a rebuild.
+This is not needed if src is defined.

 ### Method parameters
 #### Context
 Each plugin method is passed a `context` parameter which describes the entire state of the build at the point of the call.
 Plugins are free to modify this structure as they please.

+The context is cloned at various times during the lumbar lifecycle so any modifications to the context can not be guaranteed to exist outside of the plugin method that made the modification.

  * **package** : The name of the package currently being operated on.
  * **platform** : The name of the platform currently being operated on.